AffineMonoid Class¶

 returns a tuple denoting set of generators of the given face represented by the input

-, a matrix consisting of columns representing a face.INPUT:
+face_genset, a matrix consisting of columns representing a face.INPUT:

-2D-array with integer elements orsage.matrix.matrix_integer_dense
+face_genset– ANumPy2D-array with integer elements orsage.matrix.matrix_integer_denseobject.

 OUTPUT: